moondustedsoul/HKIA-Gift-Guide/README.md

 # Hello Kitty Island Adventure Interactive Gift Guide
-The HKIA Interactive Gift Guide is an online tool used to filter island resident's gifts by their character and requirements in Hello Kitty Island Adventure.
+The HKIA Interactive Gift Guide is an online tool that helps users filter gifts for island residents in [Hello Kitty Island Adventure](https://www.hellokittyislandadventure.com) based on character preferences and item requirements.